🌱 What Is Sustainable Pet Management?

 Hong Kong’s Growing Pet Footprint

 Hong Kong is home to over 400,000 dogs and cats, and the local pet care market is now worth more than HKD 5 billion.
-Most pet food and accessories are imported, heavily packaged, and often meat-based.
-While our pets bring us so much joy, these products also come with a hidden environmental cost — from carbon emissions to plastic waste.
+Most pet food, toys, and accessories are imported, heavily packaged, and often meat-based.
+While our pets bring us comfort and joy, their everyday products also come with a hidden environmental cost — from carbon emissions to plastic waste.

-At the same time, Hong Kong’s landfills are nearing capacity.
-Pet-related waste such as food packaging, litter, and discarded toys adds to the pressure, making waste reduction more important than ever.
+At the same time, Hong Kong’s landfills are reaching capacity.
+Pet-related waste such as food packaging, litter, and discarded toys adds extra pressure to an already strained waste system.
+This makes smarter, lower-waste pet care choices more important than ever.

 Sustainable Pet Care Is Already Happening

-These efforts may still be small in scale, but they show that sustainable pet management is not just an idea — it’s something people are already putting into practice.
+These efforts may still be small in scale, but they show that sustainable pet management isn’t just a future goal — it’s something people are already practicing today.

 Closing the Information Gap

-Community-led education helps cut through the noise with trusted, science-based guidance, making it easier for pet owners to feel confident about their decisions.
+Community-led education helps cut through the noise with trusted, science-based guidance, giving pet owners the confidence to make informed decisions.

 From Awareness to Action